ITDSystems/alvex-inform-policy-extension/README.md

 After starting Alfresco with installed extension you can find email templates at **Data Dictionary/Email Templates/Document Change Notification/**.
 Customize them if you need.

-**Warning!** Extension would not work without configured OutboundSMTP!
+**Warning!** Do not forget to configure OutboundSMTP in alfresco-global.properties